canonical/ubuntu-server-documentation/contributing/index.rst

-Make sure you check the issue list before submitting a PR - if you start working on a task that is listed and already assigned to someone else, we unfortunately won't be able to accept your PR.
+Make sure you check the issue list before submitting a PR - if you start working on a task that is listed and already assigned to someone else, we won't be able to accept your PR.

 Thank you!
 ==========